chrismaddalena/ODIN/README.md

 For now, ODIN leverages DNS Dumpster, Netcraft, and SSL/TLS certificate data to collect subdomains to get you started.
 That should get you a good number of subdomains to get started.

-**I don't have X API key, can I still use ODIN?**

-Absolutely.
-If an API key is missing from the keys.config file, any checks using those keys will be skipped.
-You are strongly encouraged to go get the free API keys to get the most out of ODIN, but you can skip any you don't want.

 ### Special Thanks
 A big thank you to a few contributors who gave me the OK to re-use some of their code: